 There are also a number of strategies you can use to boost your confidence and stay calm.

 Counselling and Psychological Services and Disability Services offer advanced techniques and extra support services, including workshops and consultations.
-Special arrangements, such as a separate room or extra time to sit the exam, can also be arranged if required.
+Adjustments, such as a separate room or extra time to sit the exam, may be arranged if required.